Yearbook contests

 Students created original yearbook covers using paint, AI, colored pencils, crayons, mixed media, digital media, and pen and ink.
 Yearbook committees gave prompts that were open-ended, fixed, and everything in between.
 While many submissions were the result of a yearbook cover art contest, others were collaborative projects.
 All were steeped in the tradition of promoting student perspectives and community.

-Grand Prize Winner: Peace Valley Charter School, Boise, ID
+Grand prize winner: Peace Valley Charter School, Boise, ID

 “Waldorf schools instill a deep respect for the natural world, fellow human beings, and the spiritual elements in all beings,” said 6th-grade teacher Nichole Murray, whose students compete annually in the yearbook cover contest.